 The primary transport mechanism for the metals and toxics is the mobilization of fine sediment via stormwater and authorized NSWDs.
 OC pesticides, PAHs, PCBs, and metals have an affinity for organic matter and will partition from water and sorb to organic substances such as sediment.
 Sediment and particulates transported through construction stormwater discharges eventually settle in the bed of the receiving water.

-Some of the TMDLs addressed in this section have receiving water sediment numeric targets translated to dry-weight sediment concentration waste load allocations (WLAs) to be met by Responsible Dischargers at the site’s discharge location(s).
+Some of the TMDLs addressed in this Section have receiving water sediment numeric targets translated to dry-weight sediment concentration waste load allocations to be met by Responsible Dischargers at the site’s discharge location(s).
 The sediment targets address receiving water bed-toxicity.
 Because these TMDLs associate receiving water bed-toxicity targets to discharges of metals, OC pesticides, PAHs, and PCBs bound to sediment particulates, these TMDLs are addressed by implementing sediment control measures so that sediment-bound particulates do not leave a construction site’s area and settle in the receiving water bed via stormwater discharges and authorized NSWDs.

 This General Permit currently requires implementation of site-specific erosion and sediment controls to minimize sediment in construction runoff.
 The site-specific erosion control requirements address erosion in downstream channels and banks, upgradient run-on flow diversion conveyances, and cut and fill slopes.